Student Return to Campus Plan

 Students who are granted a Medical or Religious Exemption and who will be coming to campus without receiving the vaccination must do one of the following: (1) quarantine for at least ten (10) days prior to coming to campus; (2) submit an attestation to the campus that you completed a quarantine for at least ten (10) days prior to coming to campus; or, (3) provide evidence of a negative COVID-19 test within the (5) days prior to your coming to campus.
 All students with exemptions will be subject to mandatory weekly COVID-19 testing administered by the campus and will be required to adhere to all other campus COVID health and safety protocols.

-Do I still need to quarantine if I’m vaccinated?
+Do I still need to isolate if I’m vaccinated?

-Any individual testing positive will be instructed to quarantine for 5-10 days (5 if not immunocompromised, 10 if immunocompromised) and communicate with the College each and to report possible symptoms.
+Any individual testing positive will be instructed to isolate for 5-10 days (5 if not immunocompromised, 10 if immunocompromised) and communicate with the College to report possible symptoms.

 When do I need to Isolate?